MauroLuzzatto/explainy/README.md

 > The four features which were most important for the predictions were (from highest to lowest): 'bmi' (0.15), 's5' (0.12), 'bp' (0.03), and 'age' (0.02).

-Plot the feature importance of that sample.
+Use the `plot()` method to create a feature importance plot of that sample.

 ```python
 explainer.plot()